History of the club

 The season’s haul was a just reward for skipper Mark Stewart – son of former professional Terry – who had featured in most of the 23 previous league campaigns since that 1988 triumph.
 A fast-bowler with an unquenchable will to win, Stewart had been a regular in the Bolton League inter-league squads and even his fiercest rivals would not deny him his first championship winners’ medal.

 In 2016, after a 32 year stretch in the Bolton League and following a meeting of players, officials and members, Greenmount decided to join the newly-formed Greater Manchester Cricket League.
-Current club chairman Bill Elkin was instrumental in helping set up the new league which featured clubs from the Bolton League, Bolton Association, Lancashire County League, Central Lancashire League, Saddleworth League and the North Manchester League and has promotion and relegation as part of its format.
+Then club chairman Bill Elkin was instrumental in helping set up the new league which featured clubs from the Bolton League, Bolton Association, Lancashire County League, Central Lancashire League, Saddleworth League and the North Manchester League and has promotion and relegation as part of its format.

 That arrangement served to remind the club just what a competitive league the GMCL is when, after being placed in the Premier League for the inaugural season, they finished their first campaign in one of the four relegation places.
 However, they rounded off their 150th anniversary year with a speedy promotion back into the top flight at the first attempt.

-When an opportunity to join the iconic Lancashire League arose in 2020, club officials, led by chairman Rob Kilvington, wasted no time in applying and were delighted and honoured to be accepted.
+When an opportunity to join the iconic Lancashire League arose in 2020, club officials, led by current chairman Rob Kilvington, wasted no time in applying and were delighted and honoured to be accepted.

 So the summer 2021 heralds a new era for the villagers as they rub shoulders with some of the best known amateur clubs in world.